01bbae/NLPPartofSpeech/Paper.md

 Note: A misconceptions with parts of speech are that you label the words according to their meaning, like nouns being words that represent objects.
 While meaning does have a very high correlation on how words are catagorized, this is not the real way of determining parts of speech for a particular word.
 Part of speech is supposed to represent _grammatical_ relationships rather than _semantic_ ones.

-Since the 1st C. BCE, there has been 8 ways to catagorize parts of speech for European languages that are still mostly true for English to this day.
+Since the 1st C. BCE, there has been 8 main ways to catagorize parts of speech for European languages that are still mostly true for English to this day.

 - Nouns
 - Adjectives